Stories, Customs, and

 We find them in Christmas cards.

-And don't forget that the best of them have been set to music, sung for generations, and have gone around the world as Christmas carols!
+The best of them have been set to music, sung for generations, and have gone around the world as Christmas carols!

 3 Christmas Poems for Children